bobbycomet/Griffin-Linux-Landing-Page/index.md

 - ControllerHub for game controllers and wheels
 - FanHub for fan curves and cooling
-- CPUHub for power and performance modes
+- CPU Hub for power and performance modes
 - WiFi Hub for Realtek and Broadcom fixes
 - GPU Hub for driver management and hardware swaps
 - XKM for advanced kernel management